 Students who sign up to try-out for a sport will have their academic and disciplinary eligibility checked prior to trying out.
 Any student who is deemed ineligible for tryouts may not try out for the team.
 Student-athletes may have no more than one D in a core subject and no E's in any core subjects, as well as a grade of S (Satisfactory) or above in all specialty area classes in order to be eligible for participation in interscholastic athletics.
 A student-athlete's disciplinary record will be taken into account for the purposes of roster selections.
 Grades and discipline records will be monitored by the administration throughout the season.
 If a student-athlete is deemed ineligible academically, the student-athlete and coach will be notified by the Principal, Assistant Principal or Athletic Director.
-A follow-up review of the student-athlete may be reinstated.
+A follow-up review of the student-athlete's grades will be made within 10 school days of the notification of ineligibility.
+If grades have improved, the student-athlete may be reinstated.
 Until that time, the student-athlete may not participate in any practices nor attend games as a member of the team.
 Academic and disciplinary standards apply to extracurricular activities including but not limited to: Student Council and National Junior Honor Society.